 - Friendly Fandoms: The fandom seems to be quite an overlap with the Wander over Yonder fandom, with a lot of crossover art being drawn (a lot of which happens to include a certain EVIL SANDWICH).

 - Older Than They Think: Despite being marketed as such, this isn't the first animated show to come from CN Mexico.
-Rather, it was actually Santos Contra Los Clones, which followed a similar format as being a miniseries and having a short run time.
+Rather, it was actually Santos Contra Los Clones, which followed a similar format as being a miniseries with minute-long installments.

-- Testosterone Brigade: On the opposite end from the Estrogen Brigade (see above), Demencia seems dementedly popular among guys.
+- Testosterone Brigade: On the opposite end from the Estrogen Brigade, Demencia seems dementedly popular among guys.

 - What an Idiot!: In one short, Black Hat and Flug demonstrate a security system that is meant to garuntee keeping people out with its multiple weapons.

 You'd Expect: Flug would make sure to implement some sort of off function so that he and Black Hat can safely enter and exit the house.

 Instead: He never considers an off function and is forced to endure the pain of the system after turning it on while he and Black Hat are both outside.

 - What Do You Mean, It's for Kids?: It's a Cartoon Network show about a supervillain team, loaded with tons of Black Comedy and Comedic Sociopathy.

 - The Woobie: 5.0.5.
 He's one of the sweetest creatures you'll ever meet... unfortunately, he lives with the most evil something in the world, who regularly abuses and belittles him because of what he is.
 As icing on the cake, in the "Repulsive Flower" short, he's insulted by the person that (as evidenced in other videos) he sees as his father.
 The bear really needs a hug.